 See also: Best identity theft protection

 How Do Criminals Find the Information?

+Would-be identity thieves have a wealth of information available to them online.
 Criminals are often well-organized and work diligently to identify potential targets for posthumous identity theft.
 Massive security breaches like the 2017 Equifax hack have released plenty of personal details to the black market.

 Databases of details such as full names, birthdates and addresses exist online for purchase.
 It’s possible that only small amounts of additional detail are required for identities to be stolen.
 People who have passed away make tempting targets as the theft can go unnoticed for a long time.

 The next section outlines how you can reduce the amount of personal information available in the public domain for criminals to scavenge.
 Prior to the invention of the internet, criminals were known to crawl through trash cans to steal documents with personal details listed.
 This is still a concern when grieving relatives are required to clean a deceased relative’s home, and any documents that need to be discarded should first be shredded or destroyed before disposal.

 With enough personal information in hand, thieves can use the deceased’s identity to open new accounts and lines of credit, take over existing accounts, and/or collect benefits in the victim’s name.